WhiteheadLab/2018-setacna-rnaseq/jetstream/boot.md

 ## Name it something simple

 Change the name after what we're doing - "RNAseq SETAC", for example, but it doesn't matter.
 Pull down the drop-down menu under 'Project' to select your name.
-Then make sure the appropriate Resources are selected.
+Then make sure the appropriate resources are selected.
 You probably won't have to change these.
 The 'Allocation Source' will already be selected.
 (This is our XSEDE allocation grant ID.)
 Choose the 'm1.large' instance size.
 This is the minimum instance size.
 A larger instance can be selected, depending on what we will be doing.
 The 'Provider' will be randomly chosen as either 'Jetstream - Indiana University' or 'Jetstream - TACC'.

 ![foo](https://i.imgur.com/W2oi7iv.png)